-This document describes the process for preparing sterling silver, ArgentiumTM sterling, and fired silver clay to receive Accent Gold for SilverTM
+to prepare sterling silver, fine silver, ArgentiumTM sterling, and fired silver clay to receive Accent Gold for SilverTM

-Before applying Accent Gold for SilverTM to silver alloys, the surface must be cleaned thoroughly and pickled to move alloyed copper in the near-surface region.
-Pickling also gives the metal some "tooth" that allows the gold to bond more securely to the surface.
+Before applying Accent Gold for SilverTM to silver and silver alloys, the surface must be cleaned thoroughly and pickled.
+For sterling silver (except ArgentiumTM), the metal must also be depletion gilded.
+Pickling gives the metal some "tooth" that allows the gold to bond more easily to the surface.

-Pickle is an acid solution that dissolves copper oxide from the surface of silver alloys.
+Pickle is a mild acid solution that dissolves oxides from the surface of silver and silver alloys.
 Pickle is usually made in a glass or stainless steel pan that can be kept warm on a stove or in a crock pot.
-Use a lid to keep the liquid from evaporating too quickly.
+A lid is best to keep the the liquid from evaporating too quickly and burning.

-A traditional pickle is made from sodium bisulphate.
-Sodium bisulphate is a by-product of making sulfuric acid and requires careful handling and disposal because it is a toxic chemical.
-Sodium bisulphate should be used hot, but not boiling.
+A traditional pickle is called sodium bisulphate.
+Sodium bisulphate is a by-product of making sulfuric acid (a highly corrosive chemical), and it requires special handling and disposal because it is a toxic chemical.
+Sodium bisulphate should be kept hot, but not boiling.

-Safe alternatives to a sodium bisulphate pickle are natural products such as a citric or vinegar and salt pickle.
+A safe alternative to a sodium bisulphate pickle is a natural product such as a citric or vinegar and salt pickle.
 You can make your own vinegar/salt pickle by adding a teaspoon of table salt per cup of strong white vinegar.
 Natural pickles work best at boiling temperatures and must be watched to keep them from boiling dry.
 Citric-based pickles tend to work very quickly on silver and silver alloys.